petaverse-cloud/pv-docs-site/docs/petority/devices/devices-info.md

 ## Important Tips:
 + Regularly check the device's battery level to ensure uninterrupted functionality.
-+ Keep the docker connected to WiFi for seamless data synchronization and updates.
++ Keep the base connected to WiFi for seamless data synchronization and updates.
 + By familiarizing yourself with the device information and settings in the Petority app, you can optimize the care and safety of your pets while enjoying the convenience of modern technology.